learn-co-curriculum/angular-http-readme/README.md

 This will return a promise with the data - we call the `.then` function that the function call returns - passing through a callback function that will get called when the request has finished.

+A "promise" is just a specification on implementing certain methods.
+The $http function returns an object of methods, one of them being `then`.
+We use `then` to execute a callback whenever the "promise" is resolved (the request has finished loading).

 ```js
 $http({
 	method: 'GET',